Volcano (1997 film): Plot

 In downtown Los Angeles, an earthquake strikes.
-Mike Roark, the new director of the city's Office of Emergency Management, insists on coming to work to help with the crisis even though he has been on vacation with his daughter, Kelly.
-His associate Emmit Reese notes that the quake caused no major damage, but 7 utility workers are later burned to death in a storm drain at MacArthur Park.
-As a precaution, Mike tries to halt the subway lines near the location of the earthquake, though MTA Chairman Stan Olber believes that there is no threat to the trains.
-Seismologist Amy Barnes believes that a volcano may be forming beneath the city as the earthquake opens a fissure in the fault line, but she has insufficient evidence to make Mike take action.
+Michael "Mike" Roark, the new director of the city's Office of Emergency Management, insists on coming to work to help with the crisis even though he has been on vacation with his daughter, Kelly.
+His associate, Emmit Reese, notes that the quake caused no major damage, but 7 utility workers are later burned to death in a storm drain at MacArthur Park.
+As a precaution, Roark tries to halt the subway lines near the location of the earthquake, though MTA Chairman Stan Olber believes that there is no threat to the trains.
+Roark then takes it upon himself to investigate the storm drain, accompanied by his co-worker Gator Harris.
+As they explore, the storm drain begins to shake violently and hot gases begin to fill the tunnel.
+Roark and Harris barely escape and order a complete evacuation from the park.
+Roark then calls in Seismologist Amy Barnes, who believes that a volcano may be forming beneath the city as the earthquake opens a fissure in the fault line, to which magma can potentially rise through it, but she has insufficient evidence to make Roark take action.

-The next day, Amy and her assistant Rachel venture into the storm sewer to investigate.
-While they take samples, the San Andreas Fault unleashes a strong earthquake that strikes the city.
-Rachel falls into a crack and is killed by a rush of hot gases.
-A subway train derails from falling debris, and a power outage occurs across the entire city.
-Later, a small cinder cone volcano erupts from the La Brea Tar Pits.
-As Mike helps injured firefighters out of the area, lava begins to flow down Wilshire Boulevard.
-It incinerates everything in its path and kills two firefighters in an overturned fire truck.
-The Roarks become separated, as Kelly is injured when a lava bomb burns her leg and is taken to Cedars-Sinai Medical Center along with other patients.
+The next day at 5:14am, Amy and her assistant Rachel venture into the storm drain to investigate.
+As they collect samples, the San Andreas Fault unleashes a strong earthquake that strikes the city.
+A power outage occurs across the entire city, and a subway train derails from falling debris.
+Rachel falls into a crack caused by the quake and is killed by a rush of hot gases.
+Later, as Roark and Kelly drive down Wilshire Boulevard, hot steam bursts from the manholes and ash starts falling from the sky as the La Brea Tar Pits boils with massive smoke and meteors launch into the city, setting buildings on fire and destroying a fire truck, overturning it with a firefighter trapped inside.
+Roark helps the injured civilians and after another strong earthquake, a small cinder cone volcano is formed and erupts from the Tar Pits.
+Lava then begins to flow freely down Wilshire, incinerating everything in its path and killing two firefighters in the overturned fire truck.
+Roark and Kelly become separated, as she is injured when a lava bomb burns her leg and is taken to Cedars-Sinai Medical Center along with other patients, while Roark stays behind to help the people evacuate Wilshire.